vserova/book/pages/ch_app.md

         std Time-std
     }

-Here, accidentally, element <span class="nctnt ncbi-type">str</span> is defined identically both in <span class="nctnt ncbi-type">Date</span> and <span class="nctnt ncbi-type">Time</span> productions; while the meaning of element <span class="nctnt ncbi-type">std</span> depends on the context.
+Here, accidentally, element `str` is defined identically both in `Date` and `Time` productions; while the meaning of element `std` depends on the context.
 To avoid ambiguity, this specification translates into the following DTD:

     <!ELEMENT Date (Date_str \| Date_std)>
     <!ELEMENT Date_str (#PCDATA)>